krisukox/game-engine/README.md

 ### [RenderThread](src/render_thread.rs)

 Rays are splited between RenderThreads by a Player::get_rays_angle_range function.
-This function takes number of RenderThread and RenderThreads amount.
+This function takes index of the RenderThread and the RenderThreads amount.

-Every RenderThread starts rendering when receive notification from the Engine.
-Notification is a true value sends by channel.
+Every RenderThread starts rendering when receives notification from the Engine.
+Notification is a true value sends by the channel.
 RenderThread sends back rendered Walls to the ObjectGenerator.

 Player and MapElements are shared by RwLock across RenderThreads and Engine.
 Engine modifies Player and MapElements when RenderThreads only read the values.